anx12/tweetBot/README.md

    increase the time from 60 seconds to 180 seconds
    ```

-1. If you want to run the script on your machine just run the script.py from terminal or command-prompt using:
+1. If you want to run the script locally on your machine just run the script.py:
-   If you are using Windows you need to install python https://www.python.org/downloads/
+   NOTE-If you are using Windows you need to install python https://www.python.org/downloads/
    Open terminal or command-prompt in the folder where your script.py is saved and enter the following commands:
    ```bash
    $ pip install tweepy